 "We are dealing, no less, with the basic conflict between two entirely different concepts of man and his universe, concepts that affect every aspect of our social and economic lives, one determinedly physical and finite and the other profoundly metaphysical and infinite; the one (collective socialism) rooted in fearful concern about visible resources, the other (market capitalism) springing from faith in spiritual reality."
-(Warren T. Brookes, The Economy in Mind (NY: Universe Books, 1982), p.
-23-24.)
+33

 "Since philosophy is foundational to every discipline of the university, philosophy is the most strategic discipline to be influenced for Christ."
-(Moreland and Craig, 2)
+34